AWilso76/UserAcctMngmt/README.md

 I closed the PyCharm application, on the desktop I right clicked on the PyCharm icon and selected run as administrator, and gave permission for the application to make system changes. then script began to work on my Windows 10 operating system.

 <img width="1000" alt="image" src="https://i.imgur.com/Hj13etH.png">

+## License

+## MIT License – for educational and professional portfolio use.